United Volleyball Conference

-The United Volleyball Conference is a National Collegiate Athletic Association Division III men's volleyball conference located in the northeastern United States.
-Formed in August 2010 with play starting in January 2011, the conference operates out of the same offices as the all-sports Empire 8 league, though the two remain separate entities.
+The United Volleyball Conference was a National Collegiate Athletic Association Division III men's volleyball conference located in the northeastern United States.
+Formed in August 2010 with play starting in January 2011, the conference operated out of the same offices as the all-sports Empire 8 league, though the two remained separate entities.

+The UVC disbanded following the 2026 season as part of an agreement between it, the New England Volleyball Conference (NEVC; an offshoot of the former all-sports New England Collegiate Conference), and three all-sports conferences—the Conference of New England (CNE), Empire 8, and New England Women's and Men's Athletic Conference (NEWMAC).
+CNE and NEWMAC started sponsoring men's volleyball in the spring 2027 season, and the Empire 8 elevated the sport to full NCAA championship status at that time.
+Of the final UVC members, three moved men's volleyball to the Empire 8 (all being full members of that conference), four joined NEWMAC men's volleyball (one as a full member and three as affiliates), and Hobart became a men's volleyball affiliate of the Allegheny Mountain Collegiate Conference.

 Teams

-Current members
+Final members

-The league currently has 8 members.
+The league had 8 members in its final 2026 season.

 Note that because NCAA men's volleyball is a spring sport, the year of joining is the calendar year before the first season of competition.